Make the most of it... stay overnight

 Staying overnight in London?

-We've teamed up with Booking.com to provide the best room rates for hotels near the vicinity of the The Humanist Movement In Modern Britain event in London.
+Wondering where to stay that's close to Conway Hall?
+We've teamed up with Booking.com to provide the best room rates for hotels, guesthouses and B&Bs near the The Humanist Movement In Modern Britain event in London.

 Theobalds 1 offers accommodation in London, 600 metres from British Museum and 800 metres from Theatre Royal Drury Lane.
 The unit is 800 metres from Royal Opera House.
 Free WiFi is available throughout the property.